Highly available leaderless SQLite cluster powered by embedded NATS JetStream server.

 • Writing to any node in the cluster improves availability, but it can lead to consistency issues in certain edge cases.
 If your application values Consistency more than Availability, it’s better to route all write operations through a single cluster node.

-8. Configuration
+7. Configuration

 Flag Environment Variable Default Description

--n, –name HA_NAME random Node name
+-n, –name HA_NAME $HOSTNAME Node name

 -p, –port HA_PORT 8080 HTTP API tcp port